elastic/elasticsearch-py/docs/sphinx/index.rst

 with greater or equal minor versions of Elasticsearch.
 Elasticsearch language clients are only backwards compatible with default distributions and without guarantees made.

-If you have a need to have multiple versions installed at the same time versions are also released, such as ``elasticsearch7`` and ``elasticsearch8``.
+If you need multiple versions installed at the same time, versions are also released, such as ``elasticsearch7`` and ``elasticsearch8``.